 Muslim Spain welcomed anyone with knowledge who could add to their society.
 They had built Mosques throughout their kingdom and every Mosque had a school, it was a period of growth and knowledge while the rest of Europe struggled on through their Dark and Middle Ages.

-In 1492 they were all finally pushed out, some jews went to Leghorn (the city of Livorno in Tuscany), and the kingdom of Naples where they were accepted, some ended up at the port of Genoa where they all had their throats slit while still onboard ship.
-Others went to the New World, the port of Jamaica, while many went to Portugal and then quickly moved on to Amsterdam and Jodenbuurt.
+In 1492 they were all finally pushed out, some went to Leghorn (the city of Livorno in Tuscany), and the kingdom of Naples where they were accepted, some ended up at the port of Genoa where they all had their throats slit while waiting to disembark.
+Others went to the New World, the port of Jamaica, while many went to Portugal, the inquisition welcomed them like twigs to a bonfire, so they moved again, this time to Amsterdam and Jodenbuurt.
 They were joined a few decades later by the Ashkenazi jews arriving from Germany and by 1579 all of the Dutch Republic was given religious freedom, the first time in all of Europe as law of the land.
 The Jews were now calling their home by the Hebrew name ‘Mokum’ meaning place.

 1783 had been a terrible year for Jamaica with three hurricanes devastating the island.
 There was disease and mayhem throughout the land, Sarah would have none of it so they stayed in London and set up shop.
 Ellis was born in 1784.